logpacker/go-questions/README.md

 A: b

 ---26/26.txt---
-Q: What size of the following struct?
+Q: What is the size of the following struct?

 a.
 12
 b.
 8